1920 Manitoba general election: Sources

 The first ballot results for Winnipeg and results for all other constituencies are taken from an official Manitoba government publication entitled "Manitoba elections, 1920-1941" (cross-referenced with an appendix to the government's report of the 2003 provincial election).
 The Canadian Parliamentary Guide for 1921 lists slightly different results for Dufferin and Gladstone; the other two sources contain more information, however, and may be taken as more reliable.

 All ballot results for Winnipeg after the first count are taken from reports in the Winnipeg Free Press newspaper.
 It is possible that some errors appeared in the original publication.

 Post-election changes

 The Independent and Farmer members formed a parliamentary bloc after the election, known as the Independent-Farmer group.
-Albert Kristjansson later left the Labour caucus to sit with this group.
+St. George MLA Albert Kristjansson later left the Labour caucus to sit with this group.

+Two were appointed to the cabinet, and they faced administrative by-elections as was the rule in those days.